hn/bsh-home-appliances/README.md

 A number of motors, heaters, valves and sensors are connected to a control unit and made available to the user via the fanciest possible user interface.
 It also seems to be the case that a manufacturer's devices, regardless of their external appearance and brand logo, differ only marginally on the inside.

+> [!NOTE]
-:raised_hand: The following findings are probably only applicable to a certain generation of B/S/H/ home appliances, namely those with "EP" circuit boards.
+> The following findings are probably only applicable to a certain generation of B/S/H/ home appliances, namely those with "EP" circuit boards.
-The washing machine boards are labeled "EPW", which probably stands for "Elektronik Platine Waschmaschine" (electronic circuit board washing machine).
+> The washing machine boards are labeled "EPW", which probably stands for "Elektronik Platine Waschmaschine" (electronic circuit board washing machine).
-The dryer boards are labeled "EPT", with "T" for "Trockner" (dryer) and the dishwasher boards are using "EPG", with "G" for "Geschirrspüler".
+> The dryer boards are labeled "EPT", with "T" for "Trockner" (dryer) and the dishwasher boards are using "EPG", with "G" for "Geschirrspüler".
-However, there is currently no known way of deducing the board version used internally from the external appearance or the model name.
+> However, there is currently no known way of deducing the board version used internally from the external appearance or the model name.
-You have to open the machine and look inside.
+> You have to open the machine and look inside.

 The control electronics were likely developed by [BSH PED in Regensburg](https://wiki.bsh-group.com/de/wiki/BSH_Regensburg_%E2%80%93_Produktbereich_Electronic_Systems,_Drives_(PED)).
 The site has worked for the automotive industry in the past, which explains why some components and approaches share similarities.